rainlab/user-plugin/UPGRADE.md

 ### Account Component Split Up

-The functionality of the `Account` component has been spliut up in to three components:
+The functionality of the `Account` component has been split in to three components:

 Component | Purpose
 --------- | ---------